vc-adams/Mission_to_Mars_Web_Application/README.md

   - pip install beautifulsoup4 [press ENTER] ...wait for the download to complete
   - pip install chromedriver-py [press ENTER] ...wait for the download to complete

+Step 4: Close the terminal window

-## Running the Web Application
+### Running the Web Application

-Step 1: Open 2 terminals (Repeat the instructions twice)
+Step 1: Open 3 terminals (Repeat the instructions three times)
   - Mac:
     - Click the Launchpad icon in the Dock, type "Terminal" in the search field, then click the Terminal icon.
                 OR